oromico/2way-ssl-ref-implementation/client/README.md

 For added security, other then using Client Certificate to verify the Client's identity by the Server, the Client should also supply a "shared secret" for every call to the Server's "secure routes".

-The "shared secret" will be included in the HTTP Header of the HTTP Request.
-In this `demoapiclient`, the token parameter name will be `X-CLIENT-SERVER-TOKEN` (see [client/demoapiclient/lib/conf/app_settings.py](https://github.com/oromico/2way-ssl-ref-implementation/blob/main/client/demoapiclient/lib/conf/app_settings.py))
+The "shared secret" will be included in the header of the HTTP Request.
+In this `demoapiclient`, the token parameter name will be `X-CLIENT-SERVER-TOKEN` (see [client/demoapiclient/lib/conf/app_settings.py](https://github.com/oromico/2way-ssl-ref-implementation/blob/main/client/demoapiclient/lib/conf/app_settings.py)).

 #### Ping hello route without client token